Mark Maslin: Scientific work

-Maslin has published over 210 scientific papers, some of them in journals such as Nature, having received approximately 31,600 citations according to ResearchGate and more than 39,000 according to Google Scholar, where his h-index is given to be 79 and an i10 index of 202.
+Maslin has published over 230 scientific papers, some of them in journals such as Nature, having received approximately 36,000 citations according to ResearchGate and more than 44,700 according to Google Scholar, where his h-index is given to be 82 and an i10 index of 214.

 Maslin teaches undergraduate and postgraduate courses at the University College London and has supervised many PhD and MSc dissertations.

 From 2014 to 2019, he was Director of The London NERC Doctoral Training Partnership.
-He was also the co-founder of Rezatec Ltd. In 2024 he set up the UCL Centre for Sustainable Aviation to provide expert advice and support to help the aviation sector decarbonise now.
+He was also the co-founder of Rezatec Ltd. In 2024 he set up the UCL Institute for Sustainable Aviation and Aerospace to provide expert advice and support to help the aviation sector decarbonise now.